LinkedIn Benchmarks for B2B | Insights from 100+ Marketing Teams

 With the right flexibility and data integration, rule-based scoring gives your team clarity and control over how to prioritize leads and accounts.

-The Factors Approach: A Blended Solution
+The Factors.ai Approach: A Blended Solution

-At Factors, we’ve developed an approach that blends the best of predictive and rule-based scoring.
+Factors.ai currently uses rule based scoring.
+However, we've developed an approach that blends the best of predictive and rule-based scoring.
 Our predictive model focuses on near-term conversion actions.
-We ask questions like, ‘Is this account likely to submit an inbound inquiry within the next 30 days?’ rather than trying to predict if an account will become an opportunity 6 months from now.
-That’s just crystal ball gazing.
+We ask questions like, 'Is this account likely to submit an inbound inquiry within the next 30 days?' rather than trying to predict if an account will become an opportunity 6 months from now.
+That's just crystal ball gazing.

 We complement this predictive layer with a flexible rule-based system that includes: